 Legal Header

-Figure S4.6 shows the demand history and forecast for Alberta refineries and removal of crude oil.
+Figure S4.6 shows the demand history and forecast for Alberta refineries and removal of crude oil from Alberta.

 Demand